Clinical and Laboratory Standards Institute: Volunteers

 CLSI relies on more than 2,000 volunteers.
 Volunteers and mentors also collaborate with CLSI's Global Health Partnerships to help establish laboratory quality management systems in resource-limited countries.

 Global Health Partnerships

 CLSI provides direct assistance in Sub-Saharan Africa to combat HIV/AIDS and other infectious diseases.
-With grants from the US-based PEPFAR (President's Emergency Plan for AIDS Relief) program administered by a cooperative agreement from the Centers for Disease Control and Prevention (CDC) and the National Institute of Allergy and Infectious Diseases (NIAID), CLSI has been actively involved in improving essential laboratory services.
+With grants from the US-based PEPFAR (President's Emergency Plan for AIDS Relief) program administered by a cooperative agreement from the Centers for Disease Control and Prevention (CDC) and the National Institute of Allergy and Infectious Diseases (NIAID), CLSI has worked on essential laboratory services.
 CLSI has provided technical assistance in Côte d'Ivoire, Democratic Republic of the Congo, Dominican Republic, Ethiopia, Georgia, Ghana, Kazakhstan, Kenya, Kyrgyzstan, Malawi, Mali, Mozambique, Namibia, Nigeria, Peru, Rwanda, Tajikistan, Tanzania, Ukraine, Vietnam, and Zambia.

 International Organization for Standardization (ISO)

 CLSI participates in the development of international standards as the Secretariat of ISO Technical Committee (TC) 212, clinical laboratory testing and in vitro diagnostic test systems.
 This responsibility was delegated to CLSI by the American National Standards Institute (ANSI), an ISO member body.
 CLSI also serves as the administrator for the US Technical Advisory Committee (TAG) for ISO/TC 212.